NateBaldwinDesign/semantic-color-ui/README.md

 # Semantic Color UI
-Testing the concept of true semantics in UI color application
+Testing the concept of true semantics in UI color application.

+This repository is a conceptual exploration of how we can make visual interfaces more linguistic, as well as strengthening the communication between design & development by leveraging *meaningful abstractions*.

 ========================

 ## Getting started
 `gulp build` will compile sass
 `gulp watch` will compile sass and watch for changes

 ## How does it work?
 1. Define your "Raw Materials" (hex values, etc.)